The most dangerous game in Texas doesn’t have menacing claws, sweeping tusks or broad headgear.

 The daily bag limit for doves statewide is 15 and the possession limit 45.

-During the early two weekends for the Special White-Winged Dove Days in the South Zone, hunting is allowed only from noon to sunset and the daily bag limit is 15 birds, to include not more than two mourning doves and two white-tipped doves.
+During the early days for the Special White-Winged Dove Season in the South Zone, hunting is allowed only from noon to sunset and the daily bag limit is 15 birds, to include not more than two mourning doves and two white-tipped doves.
 During the general season in the South Zone, the aggregate bag limit is 15 with no more than two white-tipped doves.

 LEAVE A REPLY